adaltas/node-hbase/readme.md

 Client features include:
 -   Intuitive API following HBase naming conventions
 -   Documentation and tests
--   Implements all the REST API
+-   Full Implementation of the REST API
 -   Transparent encoding/decoding of values
 -   Scanner and filter support
 -   Integration with npm